memsql/pipelines-twitter-demo/README.md

 Running Analytical Queries on the Data Set
 ------------------------------------------

 Use `make sql-console` to open a SQL prompt into the MemSQL Database that is running the twitter pipelines.
 You should notice two pipelines running - `twitter_pipeline` and `twitter_sentiment_pipeline`.
 You should also notice two tables where these pipelines store data -
 `tweets` and `tweet_sentiment`, which are steadily increasing in size.
 See `schema.sql`to see exactly how the pipelines and tables are defined.

 Within the MemSQL Database, you run simple analytical queries on the `tweets` and `tweet_sentiment` tables.
-For example, the following query will retrieve 10 random tweets about Hillary or Trump and show the tweet's sentiment - positive, negative or neutral.
+For example, the following query will retrieve 10 random tweets about any team and show the tweet's sentiment - positive, negative or neutral.

 ```sql